Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 <th>event structure</th>
 </tr>
 <tr>
-<td>state</td>
+<td>attribute construct</td>
 <td>attribute</td>
 <td>change</td>
 <td>
 <pre>
 {
-  string triggering   : construct identifier that triggered the event string state        : which state identifier of the state that had the attribute change string attribute    : attribute name that has changed object oldValue     : old value of the attribute in object type object newValue     : new value of the attribute in object type
+  string triggering   : construct identifier that triggered the event string construct    : which attribute construct identifier had the attribute change string attribute    : attribute name that has changed object oldValue     : old value of the attribute in object type object newValue     : new value of the attribute in object type